 Let’s look at the economics of this protocol.
 First, consider a patient with a treatment plan that calls for 6 months of treatment.
 We price this treatment at $2,500.
 Six months of treatment would be a total of 24 aligners, 12 upper and 12 lower aligners.
 When I order these from uLab Systems, my bill would be approximately $450.
 The digital assistant performs the initial case setup and treatment plan; in some practices the orthodontist will further refine the treatment plan.
 Note that a qualified digital assistant is critical, considering the time orthodontists will save at this stage.
 Also, keep in mind that a digital assistant will be essential to scale this model.

 Those factors considered, this treatment has an approximate cost of $500 to the practice.
 If we charge $2,500, the practice nets $2,000, or $660 per visit.
 As you can see, this margin leaves a cushion for any issues that might arise.
 We have found that the aligners made by uLab have very predictable finishing, so our refinement cases are low in this population.

 In conclusion, we cannot ignore that our world is changing.
-As a result of this change, our potential patients are presented with more options than ever before.
+As a result of this change, our potential patients are presented with more options than ever before from the DTC aligner market.
 There are also more options for providers.
 Embracing these changes and providing more treatment options to our patients is how we adapt.
 This adaptation is not simply a way to survive in this new digital world but a way to thrive.
 With the latest digital tools at our disposal and a new demographic interested in improving their smiles, we have an excellent opportunity to grow our practices.
 OP

 Kenny Hackett is the laboratory director of West Paces Ferry Orthodontics in Atlanta.
 Hackett started his career in orthodontics in 1996 as a chairside assistant.
 Seeing the development of aligner treatment over the last 35 years has given him a unique perspective on aligner treatment.